 Cystic fibrosis (CF).
 It is a recessive disorder of infants, children and young adults that is due to a recessive autosomal gene present on chromosome 7.
 It produces a defective glycoprotein which causes formation of thick mucus in skin, lungs, pancreas, liver and other secretory organs.
 Sweat of the patient contains very high level of Na+ and Cl-.
-There is failure of chloride ion transport mechanism in cell surface membrane of epithelial cell.
-Accumulation of airways.
-Mucus deposition in pancreas blocks secretion of pancreatic juice.
+There is failure of chloride ion transport mechanism in cell surface membrane of epithelial cell, Accumulation of mucus in pancreas blocks secretion of pancreatic juice.
 Liver may undergo cirrhosis.
 There is impaired production of bile.